 Bryce Denney (Director)

 Bryce is a microchip verification engineer, a pianist, a singer, and a woodworker.
-During the COVID-19 pandemic, he and Kathryn learned how to organize safe in-person musical events for choirs who could not meet any other way.
+During the pandemic, he and Kathryn learned how to organize safe in-person musical events for choirs who could not meet any other way.
 The restrictions of the pandemic unexpectedly provided an opportunity to learn new audio/video skills and to contribute to the arts.
-The Driveway Choir project and the documentary are an exciting intersection of music, science, solving problems, and connecting with people.
+The documentary and the Driveway Choir project are an exciting intersection of music, science, solving problems, and connecting with people.
 Bryce has degrees in physics and piano performance from Oberlin College.

 Kathryn Denney (Producer)

 Kathryn is a singer, a French horn player, a choral director, a conductor, a composer, and a music educator.
-She has a Bachelor of Music in French Horn Performance from Oberlin College and an Master of Music in Elementary Music Education from Boston University.
-She is working on her first musical, Connected, to be produced in October 2022.
-She loves to conduct choruses and direct musical theater productions, and social distancing is not her thing.
+She has a Bachelor of Music in French Horn Performance from Oberlin College and a Master of Music in Elementary Music Education from Boston University.
+Her musical, Connected, enjoyed its world premiere in October 2022, and will next be on stage in Lowell, MA, in June 2024.
+She is a freelance musical theater director at the community theater level in the Boston area, and sings with Labyrinth Choir.

 Justin Lahue (Associate Producer, Editor)